sasssan/sassan-sadeghi/CHARTERS.md

 - Ability to preserve user data.
 Losing user data can hugely impact app rating among customers.
 - Ability to gracefully handle invalid inputs, boundary errors, connectivity issues etc.

 Overall, I did not find any significant issues in my quick round of exploratory testing.
-There was only two minor issues witnessed in the following scenarios:
+There was only three minor issues witnessed in the following scenarios:
  1. Searching partial names of categories in the search bar (e.g. Deposit instead of Deposits).
 Categories will show in the results only when their names are searched in full.
  2. When the date range is set to "ALL" in the calendar menu, the upper date range displayed on the home page is set to the next Monday.
 I found this strange because normally one would expect to see all the expenses until the current day not in the future.
+ 3. On the money transfer page, If the user adds a note and then immediately taps on the amount text field, the native keyboard is not automatically hidden.